Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Cost Why is it important?

-Electricity The excavator operates 24/7, so energy is the main fixed cost
+Electricity The mining rig runs 24/7, so energy is the main fixed cost.

 Cooling Without it, the equipment loses performance and wears out faster